ZorroCheng-MC/emsd-intpmis-process/source/references/samples/sip_i1.md

 ## Network Diagram

-Below is a logical network diagram in 1/F West Kowloon Government Office for production and UAT site.
+Below is a logical network diagram in {{LOCATION}} for production and UAT site.

 [DIAGRAM HERE]